paulio11/P1-Personality-Site/README.md

 ![Website responsive screenshot](https://paulio11.github.io/project-1/assets/images/readme/amiresponsive.png)

 ## Introduction
-This website servs as a first point of contact and information for YouTuber and Twitch stream Kyle Bosman.
+This website serves as a first point of contact and information for YouTuber and Twitch stream Kyle Bosman.

 A problem with the modern internet is that there are so many services one idividual may be signed up for and using at the same time - all for different purposes and reasons.
 Sites such as Twitter, Facebook, Instagram, Patreon, YouTube and Twitch.
 When you google someone you get hundreds of results all taking you to different places where you may or may not find the information you are looking for.